September 21, 2020 by Drew Repp

 For UNCF, Harvard Kennedy, and Emsi, the next stop is Columbus, Ohio.
 “There are so many synergies that are possible by using data and being deliberate and focusing on equity,” concluded Thompson.

 Want to learn more about this project and its use of skills?
-Leaders from UNCF and Harvard Kennedy School will be presenting at our Emsi 2020 Conference.
-Registration is free!
+UNCF provided lessons learned from the project at our Emsi 2020 Conference.